taberenc/AOG_2022/README.md

 We welcome criticism, suggestions and further involvement.

-Visit our project wiki at https://github.com/gegerlan/aog/wiki to get more information.
+The project wiki at https://github.com/gegerlan/aog/wiki seems abandoned.

 ## Known Issues and Workarounds